 Kouzin Dlo is a Haitian social enterprise funded by Jessica Laporte that distributes a locally manufactured chlorine product for treating drinking water across urban Haiti through a network of female micro-entrepreneurs.

 1 USD per 8 oz bottle and 2 USD per 16 oz bottle.

 Goal 6: Clean water and sanitation

 The disinfectant agent of this product, sodium hypochlorite, is manufactured and bottled by La Perle S.A. in Port au Prince, Haiti.
-It is also sold under the brand name of AquaJif.
+This product is also sold under the brand name of AquaJif.

 This product is distributed by a network of female micro-entrepreneurs in urban communities of Haiti.